India–Sri Lanka maritime boundary agreements

 India–Sri Lanka maritime boundary agreements were signed in 1974 and 1976 between India and Sri Lanka to define the international maritime boundary between the two countries.
 Treaties on maritime boundary were necessary to facilitate law enforcement and resource management, and to avoid conflict, in the waters since both countries located closely in the Indian Ocean, particularly in Palk Strait.

-The first agreement was regarding the maritime boundary in waters between Adam's Bridge and the Palk Strait, and came into force on July 8, 1974.
+The first agreement was regarding the maritime boundary in waters between Ram Setu and the Palk Strait, and came into force on July 8, 1974.
 The second agreement, which was signed on March 23 and entered into force on May 10, 1976, defined the maritime boundaries in the Gulf of Mannar and the Bay of Bengal.

 India, Sri Lanka and Maldives signed another agreement for determination of the tri-junction point in the Gulf of Mannar in July 1976.
 Later in November, India and Sri Lanka signed another agreement to extend the maritime boundary in the Gulf of Mannar.
+As part of the agreement, Sri Lanka received the full control of Katchatheevu island, which was earlier visited by both Indian and Sri Lankan fishermen.